-Even some of the biggest apps like WhatsApp ask for review or rating.
+Even some of the biggest apps like WhatsApp ask for reviews or ratings.
 However, they tend to keep it subtle enough not to frustrate the users.

 Also, don’t push customers to leave a review, or you might get a negative one.
 Give them choices by asking them politely if they would like to leave an excellent review or rating for the services with the option of “maybe later.”
 Then after weeks, you may ask them again (remember, the frequency shouldn’t be higher).

-This way, you are more likely to receive a positive review of your services, as well as keep customers engaged with your product/services.
+This way, you are more likely to receive a positive review of your services and keep customers engaged with your product/services.

 - Offer some freebies for Reviews.

-Ok, this may be controversial because it goes against the policies of Yelp or other review sites, thereby if you decide to go this way, make sure you only go with it verbally and never in writing.
+Ok, this may be controversial because it goes against Yelp or other review sites; thereby, if you decide to go this way, make sure you only go with it verbally and never in writing.
 That’s because if you are reported for doing this, you are either going to get a warning or demotion in the ranking.

 - Compensate dissatisfied customers

 Also, package the refund with an apology.
-Don’t hesitate to accept your mistake and assure them that you will try to resolve the issue in the future.
+Don’t hesitate to accept your mistake and assure them that you will resolve the future issue.